If you have picture C regulator make sure you have turned the switch to face the cylinder you have turned on.

 - Turn the knob to the pilot position.
 (Star symbol)

 - Press the knob fully down (until star disappears below housing) and after 30 seconds, whilst keeping the knob pressed down, repeatedly press the igniter button for up to 40 seconds until the pilot flame ignites.
+Warning: Keep your face and body clear of the combustion chamber opening while pressing the ignite button.
+Note: It is not possible to press down the knob fully if the gas control has activated its safety shut-off feature.
+In this case, wait 60 seconds for the gas control to reset.

 - Keep the knob pressed down for 20 seconds after the pilot flame lights.